 GST Returns and Penalty

 There are no special provisions regarding GST returns for freelancers.
 Persons with turnover up to Rs.
 5 crore can file GST returns on quarterly basis.
-Two returns are to be filed GSTR-1 and GSTR-3B on monthly or quarterly basis.
-Late fees for late filing of these returns is Rs.
-50 per day per return.
+However, if your turnover is more than Rs 5 crore then it is mandatory to file GST returns on monthly basis.

 GST Refund